Administration and Facilities

 Tyler and Trevor and daughter Xani (all former Linscott students) and of course her granddaughter.
 Favorite activities include camping, dirt biking, Martial Arts, bonfires in the backyard with family and friends and reading a good book!

-She is also one of the Master Instructors of the Watsonville P.A.L.
+She also heads up the Watsonville P.A.L.

 Arts Program where many of our Linscott students study Taekwondo.